 It is not safe for people with insulin-dependent diabetes to attempt to replace insulin with metformin.

 Management of type 1 diabetes requires insulin therapy.
-This is because if you have type 1 diabetes, your pancreas produces no insulin.
+This is because if you have type 1 diabetes, your pancreas produces either very little or no insulin.

 This hormone is critical for survival, so it must be externally administered (via injection or infusion) to maintain normal blood sugar levels and ensure the body’s cells receive the glucose they need for energy.